Year 6

 Science

-Year 6 will be completing the Science unit ‘Animals including Humans’ this half term.
-We will be exploring and investigating inside the human body to learn about how the circulatory, respiratory and the digestive systems work and how we can keep our bodies healthy.
+Year 6 will be completing the Science unit ‘Light’ this half term.
+We will be exploring and investigating how light travels, how we are able to see and how shadows are formed.
 There will be lots of investigations, experiments and enquiries to complete!

 Other Curriculum Areas